KDE/kde-builder/doc/cmdline/supported-cmdline-params.md

 - `branch` - the resolved git branch that will be used for each project, based on the [tag](#conf-tag), [branch](#conf-branch) and [branch-group](#conf-branch-group) settings in effect.

-- `module-set` - the name of group which contains the project.
+- `group` - the name of group which contains the project.
 This can be used to generate zsh autocompletion cache.

 - `build-system` - the name of build system detected for the project.
 This can be used